 The issues and concerns identified by three councilors are arranged below in their own words in broad categories.
 Located at the end of this document is a table that summarizes each of the issues submitted by the three councilors.

 General:

-Continue to respect our dark sky ordinance.
-(Woodson) Pros: Supported by goals and policies in the Flagstaff Regional Plan, both current and proposed.
-Cons: None.
+1. Continue to respect our dark sky ordinance.
+(Woodson) April 12, 2014 work session - all councilors agreed this was important.

+Pros: Supported by goals and policies in the Flagstaff Regional Plan, both current and proposed.

 Permanent Signs: